 Article 3: Officers and Duties

-3.01 The Council will elect a Chair, Vice Chair, Treasurer and three at-large representatives to the executive committee from among the institutional representatives who serve on the Council.
+3.01 The EC will elect a Chair, Vice Chair, Treasurer and four at-large representatives to the executive committee from among the institutional representatives who serve on the Council.

 a.
-Officers and representatives will be elected by a majority vote of institutional representatives, during a regularly scheduled meeting of the Council.
+Officers and at-large representatives will be elected by a majority vote of institutional representatives, during a regularly scheduled meeting of the EC.

 b.
-Officers and at-large representatives will serve a three-year term and may be re-elected for subsequent terms.
+Each officer and at-large representative will serve a three-year term and may be re-elected for subsequent terms.
 Election of officers and at-large representatives will be governed by the following procedures:

-1) Nominations will be made from the membership at the fall meeting of the final year of the current officers' three-year term
+1) Nominations will be made from the membership at the fall meeting of the final year of the current officers' three-year term;

-2) Prior to the first spring meeting of the Council, persons nominated for any position will provide formal documentation to the membership affirming institutional commitment in providing the necessary administrative, budgetary, and other support needed to carry out the business of the Council; such documentation will be a necessary condition for election
+2) Prior to the first spring meeting of the Council, persons nominated for any position will provide formal documentation to the membership affirming institutional commitment in providing the necessary administrative, budgetary, and other support needed to carry out the business of the EC; such documentation will be a necessary condition for election;

-3) Elections will take place at the first spring meeting of the Council, with the newly elected officers taking office at the start of the next fall semester.
+3) Elections will take place at the first spring meeting of the Council, with the newly elected officers taking office on the following September 1.
 Outgoing officers will continue to serve in an advisory capacity until all summer study abroad program administrative duties and requirements have been met.

+4) When a vacancy occurs in the middle of a term, nominations may be made and a vote held to fill the vacancy prior to the regularly scheduled time for nominations and voting.

 c.
-To facilitate its operations, at least one of the officers of the European Council shall be an employee of the institution that serves as the host institution or fiscal agent.
+To facilitate its operations, at least one of the officers of the E C shall be an employee of the institution that serves as the host institution or fiscal agent.

 d.
-To ensure equitable representation of all constituent institutions, one at-large representative of the executive committee shall be the institutional representative from a two-year, four-year access institution, and private institution.
+To ensure equitable representation of all constituent institutions, one at-large representative of the executive committee shall be the institutional representative of a research university, one of a comprehensive university, one of a state university, and one of a state college..
+If there is not a representative to serve for any one of these institutional categories, that category’s at-large representative seat shall be vacant for that year.

 3.02 Duties of the Chair